solidjs/solid/README.md

 Remember even though the syntax is almost identical, there are significant differences between how Solid's JSX works and a library like React.
 Refer to [JSX Rendering](../master/documentation/rendering.md) for more information.

+## No Compilation?

-Alternatively in non-compiled environments you can use Tagged Template Literals [Lit DOM Expressions](https://github.com/ryansolid/dom-expressions/tree/master/packages/lit-dom-expressions) or even HyperScript with [Hyper DOM Expressions](https://github.com/ryansolid/dom-expressions/tree/master/packages/hyper-dom-expressions).
+Alternatively in non-compiled environments for a small sacrifice in performance and developer experience, you can use Tagged Template Literals [Lit DOM Expressions](https://github.com/ryansolid/dom-expressions/tree/master/packages/lit-dom-expressions) or even HyperScript with [Hyper DOM Expressions](https://github.com/ryansolid/dom-expressions/tree/master/packages/hyper-dom-expressions).

 For convenience Solid exports interfaces to runtimes for these as: